Use the quick links below to jump to a particular section of our sights and activities coverage for Hanoi.

 Hotels with pools are certainly out of the budgetary reach of most visitors to Hanoi, and I definitely wouldn’t be jumping into the Red River or Hoan Kiem Lake, but fortunately a few public pools provide a reasonably priced alternative if you’re in need of a swim — quite possible now the weather has heated ...
 Read more about Swimming .

-While many visitors to Vietnam elect to take a cookery course in Hoi An, where there are plenty of ad hoc, cheap alternatives, Hanoi also offers cooking school options worthy of ...
-Read more about Cooking course round up .
+While many visitors to Vietnam elect to take a cookery course in Hoi An, Hanoi also offers cooking school options worthy of ...
+Read more about Cooking courses .

 Hanoi is often, sadly, just somewhere visitors stop off for a night or two en route to Ha Long Bay, mountainous Sapa or a dash down the coast to Ho Chi Minh City.
 But for those who do want to take a look around, however fleeting, Hanoi can be a fascinating destination in its own right.
 So, if you just have one day in Hanoi, how do you make the most of ...
 Read more about One day in Hanoi .